argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 git push
 git branch
 git checkout
-git merge
 ```

 ### Outcome:
 Create two repositories, one on GitHub and one locally.
-Understand the various ways of connecting two repositories.
+Understand the various methods of connecting a local and a remote repository.

 First way of connecting two repositories:
 * Create a new repo on GitHub,